-Isis is a cultural sociologist focusing on emerging practices associated with networked technologies.
-She is currently researching microwork and virtual production networks in Sub-Saharan Africa and Southeast Asia.Email: email@example.com
+Isis is a cultural sociologist focusing on emerging practices related to networked technologies.
+She is currently researching microwork and virtual production networks in Sub-Saharan Africa and Southeast Asia, working with multiple colleagues at the OII.

 Isis Hjorth is a Researcher at the OII.
 She is a cultural sociologist, who specialises in analysing emerging practices associated with networked technologies.
 She completed her AHRC-funded DPhil (PhD) at the OII in January 2014.
 Her thesis “Networked Cultural Production: Filmmaking in the Wreckamovie Community” was an ethnographic study of four crowdsourced feature films, tackling the emergence of distributed collaborative production models spanning the boundaries between non-market and market-orientated production.
 Grounded in critical sociological theory, it examined the division of labour, and theorized the dynamics of the various forms of capital enabling the realisation of these novel forms of cultural goods.